 Where are these Primary 1 Chinese words from?

-This list covers all the basic Chinese vocabulary words that the Primary 1 kids need to know in Singapore.
-I’ve created it with the required words that the kids need to recognise and write according to the Singapore MOE Primary 1 Chinese syllabus.
+In other words, they are Chinese words that your child will need to recognise and write according to the Singapore MOE Primary 1 Chinese syllabus.
 This is slightly different from the version that is in their huan le huo ban 欢乐伙伴 Primary 1 Chinese textbook

 How should you use this Primary 1 Chinese wordlist?